Zinc futures rise on spot demand | Headlines

 - India

-Zinc prices on Monday increased by Rs 1.30 to Rs 269.30 per kilogram in the futures trade, amid a pick-up in spot demand.
+Zinc prices on Thursday increased by 25 paise to Rs 269 per kilogram in the futures trade, amid a pick-up in spot demand.

-On the Multi Commodity Exchange, zinc contracts for January delivery traded higher by Rs 1.30 or 0.49 per cent at Rs 269.30 per kg with a business turnover of 2,126 lots.
+On the Multi Commodity Exchange, zinc contracts for January delivery traded higher by 25 paise or 0.09 per cent at Rs 269 per kg with a business turnover of 1,967 lots.

 Marketmen said widening of positions by participants, following a pick-up in demand from consuming industries kept zinc prices higher in the futures trade.